 - Five (5) journal articles (at least three published within the last five years)

-- Any additional observations that you might have from The Oxford Handbook of Philosophy in Music Education Chapters 12, 14, and 16 as well as the article The Power of Music, (Brain, 2006) that apply to this assignment.
+- Any additional observations that the student might have from The Oxford Handbook of Philosophy in Music Education Chapters 12, 14, and 16 as well as the article The Power of Music, (Brain, 2006) that apply to this assignment.

 Turabian format is to be followed.

 Written: Outline Assignment

 Building on the materials studied about the foundations of music education, the student will prepare the outline to a position paper to include a title page, abstract, contents page, introduction, background of the development of music education, review of the philosophical, sociological, and psychological basis of music education (see below).
 In this way, the student will plan a basic overview of everything that he/she will be writing about in the Final Paper Assignment.